absinthe-graphql/absinthe/guides/ecto.md

 extracted into the Dataloader project, which also draws inspiration from similar projects in the GraphQL world.

-Using data loader is as simple as doing:
+Using dataloader is as simple as doing:

 ```
 object :author do